 Prepare for Common Questions Throughout the interview, the employer will ask a variety of questions.
 When preparing your answers, use the 'STAR' method: outline the Situation, Task, Action and Result.
 Not only does this give your answers structure, it also demonstrates your experience, skills and personality simultaneously.

-Dress to Impress Picking the perfect outfit gives the best possible first impression to your potential employer.
-If you want to come across as smart and professional, dressing as such can help you on your way there.
-Wearing a blouse, skirt, suit trousers, shirt, smart dress or blazer can also make you feel ready for the interview by getting you in the right frame of mind.
-Ensuring your outfit is neat, tidy and crease-free also demonstrates how important the job is to you.
+Dress to Impress If you want to come across as smart and professional, dressing as such can help you on your way there.
+Ensuring your outfit is clean, tidy and crease-free also demonstrates how important the job is to you.

 Work Out the Logistics Don't underestimate the importance of being on time for your interview.
 Ensure you have everything scheduled in order to arrive 10-15 minutes before the interview.
 This demonstrates your punctuality and time management.

-Request Feedback If you are unlucky in getting the role, don't end your relationship with the company abruptly or sourly.
+Request Feedback If you are unlucky and do not get the role, don't end your relationship with the company abruptly or sourly.
 Instead, continue to thank them for their consideration and request they give you constructive feedback on your interview.
 This can help enormously going forward and may make the difference in securing the next job you apply for.

 Final Thoughts